RWS/studio-api-docs/apiconcepts/filetypesupport/create_new_file_type_component_builder.md

-Create a New File Type Component Builder
+# Create a New File Type Component Builder
-===

->[!NOTE]
->
+> [!NOTE]
->This functionality is only available in Studio 2011 SP3.
+> This functionality is only available in Studio 2011 SP3.

-This chapter provides basic information on extending a standard Microsoft Word 2007 File Type Component Builder so the WordArt bilingual verifier will be used.
+Extend the standard Microsoft Word 2007 File Type Component Builder so the WordArt bilingual verifier is used.

-Extending a Microsoft Word 2007 File Type Component Builder --
+## Extend a Microsoft Word 2007 File Type Component Builder

-As Microsoft Word 2007 is one of the standard formats supported by Var:ProductName, the corresponding File Type Component Builder already exists.
-This File Type Component Builder will be used to create an extension for Microsoft Word 2007 File Type Component Builder that uses the WordArt bilingual verifier.
+Var:ProductName includes the standard Microsoft Word 2007 format, so the corresponding File Type Component Builder already exists.
+Use this as the basis for creating an extension that includes the WordArt bilingual verifier.

 A File Type Component Builder is defined by a filter component builder that implements [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml).
-A filter component builder knows how to create parsers, writers, and so on for the corresponding file type.
-Microsoft Word 2007 File Type Component Builder has a filter component builder.
+The filter component builder knows how to create parsers, writers, and other components for the corresponding file type.
+The Microsoft Word 2007 File Type Component Builder has its own filter component builder.

-The Microsoft Word 2007 File Type Component Builder can be inherited from indirectly.
-To create an extension for the The Microsoft Word 2007 File Type Component Builder you need to implement the [IFileTypeComponentBuilderAdapter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilderAdapter.yml) interface which is used to define *Word 2007 v 2.0.0.0* documents.
+To extend the Microsoft Word 2007 File Type Component Builder, implement the [IFileTypeComponentBuilderAdapter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilderAdapter.yml) interface, which is used to define *Word 2007 v 2.0.0.0* documents.

->[!NOTE]
->
+> [!NOTE]
->In Var:ProductName all the file type plug-in components are designed in a way that you can extend all the functionality.
+> In Var:ProductName, all file type plug-in components are designed to be extensible, so you can extend all functionality.

-Every filter component builder extension needs to have a [FileTypeComponentBuilderExtensionAttribute](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.FileTypeComponentBuilderExtensionAttribute.yml) that describes the file type component builder.
+Every filter component builder extension requires a [FileTypeComponentBuilderExtensionAttribute](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.FileTypeComponentBuilderExtensionAttribute.yml) that describes the file type component builder:

 # [C#](#tab/tabid-1)
 ```cs